 Lecture: Minimum of four lecture exams will be given during the semester.
 Exams will consist of multiple-choice and short answer questions.
-The exams will measure the student's ability to process anatomy and physiology lexicon, identify the structural similarities and differences, process physiological processes.
+The exams will measure the student's ability to process histology lexicon, identify the structural similarities and differences, process physiological processes.
 In addition relate concepts to clinical application and communicate their thoughts in written format.
 The lecture exams count for 35% of your grade.

 Laboratory: Minimum of four practical laboratory exams will be given during the semester.
 One laboratory practical will be oral format.
-The practical examinations consist of identification of anatomical parts and physiological functions.
-Models and animal specimen will be utilized to test your knowledge of these systems.
+The practical examinations consist of identification of anatomical, physiological and pathological differences.